+Finding a reliable, trustworthy new york city real estate agent can often be very difficult.
 Look for someone who does real estate full time, knows local inventory and is tech savvy.
 Real estate, especially that in Honolulu, moves very quickly because of the lack of inventory.
 Because of this, you’ll want a real estate agent that is quick to answer texts, calls and emails and knows how to use technology to get your offer in right away.

 2. Shopping before getting approved.

 Find out how much mortgage you qualify for and get an approval letter from your lender.
 You don’t want to be looking at homes to later find out you can’t afford them.
 Most real estate agents now will be hesitant to show clients homes if they haven’t yet been approved because of this.

 It’s a wise decision to be a little conservative when it comes to purchasing a home.
 Homeowners have expenses such as property taxes, condo fees and maintenance that renters looking to buy fail to take into consideration.

 You’re spending hundreds of thousands of dollars.
 You should know exactly what you are buying.
 Many lenders require the inspection before they approve the loan.
 The inspection is an important part of getting a house, you can get a radon test done, check that the plumbing works, make sure that there aren’t termites plus many, many more things get can checked.
 Other elements of the house are important, such as the blinds and shutters, but you can sort that out once the house is bought by getting in touch with a company like shuttercraft.co.uk, who can help you transform your home into whatever you want it to be.

 Putting too many inspection-related contingencies can scare off the seller.
 Talk to your agent before submitting the offer so you’ll feel confident your interests are protected.